democratic-csi/democratic-csi/docs/storage-class-parameters.md

     # The following options affect the iSCSI target
     headerDigenst: false
     dataDigest: false
-    maxSessions: 1 # Note that this option requires a compatible filesystem
+    maxSessions: 1 # Note that this option requires a compatible filesystem.
+Use 0 for unlimited sessions (default).
     maxRecieveSegmentBytes: 262144
     maxSendSegmentBytes: 262144
-...
+    lunTemplate: |
+      # This inline yaml object will be passed to the Synology API when creating the LUN.
+Use this for custom options.
+      dev_attribs:
+      - dev_attrib: emulate_caw
+        enable: 1
+    targetTemplate: |
+      # This inline yaml object will be passed to the Synology API when creating the target.
+Use this for custom
+      # options.
+      max_sessions: 0
 ```

 About extended features: